Frequently Asked Questions

 All grant recommendation must be in writing according to IRS standards.
-These can be easily made through our online Recommend A Grant link or via fax: 901.682.8098.
+These can be easily made online at Donor Central or via fax: 901.682.8098.

 Organizations openly antithetical to Christian beliefs will not be approved.
 Grants cannot be awarded to individuals.
 Donors also may not receive tangible benefits from a grant.
 These include items such as tuition, meals, concert tickets or museum membership benefits.

 No. When you make a contribution to a donor advised fund at the Foundation, you are entitled to take the full amount as a tax deduction.
 This is because you have received nothing in return for your contribution.
 If a grant from your fund satisfies your pledge, you will be receiving something in return for your contribution – the release of an obligation.
 Therefore, a donor may not use grants from a donor advised fund to satisfy a previously committed personal pledge made to a charity.

 We request a minimum grant recommendation of $25.